Wolverhampton: 20th century

-Wolverhampton St George's (in the city centre) is now the northern terminus for the West Midlands Metro light rail system.
-An extension to the railway station is due to open in 2022, the opening being delayed until the new railway station is completed.
+Wolverhampton St George's (in the city centre) was the northern terminus for the West Midlands Metro light rail system, now terminating at Wolverhampton station.
+An extension to the railway station opened in 2023, the opening being delayed until the new railway station was completed.
 Wolverhampton was one of the few towns to operate surface contact trams and the only town to use the Lorain Surface Contact System.
 Trolleybuses appeared in 1923, and in 1930 for a brief period the Wolverhampton trolleybus system was the world's largest trolleybus system.
 The last Wolverhampton trolleybus ran in 1967, just as the railway line through the High Level station was converted to electric operation.

 England's first automatic traffic lights could be seen in Princes Square in 1927.
 The modern traffic lights at this location have the traditional striped poles to commemorate this fact.
 Princes Square was also the location of the United Kingdom's first pedestrian safety barriers, which were erected in 1934.
 On 2 November 1927, the A4123 New Road was opened by the then-Prince of Wales (later Edward VIII) linking the city with Birmingham.
 The New Road was designed as an unemployment relief project and was the United Kingdom's first purpose-built intercity highway of the twentieth century.

 Sir Geoffrey Le Mesurier Mander, a member of the Mander family, was Liberal MP for Wolverhampton East from 1929 to 1945, distinguished for his stance against appeasement and as a supporter of the League of Nations.
 He was known as "the last of the Midland radicals".
 More recent members have included the Conservative mavericks Enoch Powell and Nicholas Budgen.
 Powell was a member of Edward Heath's Tory shadow cabinet from 1964, until he was dismissed in April 1968 following his controversial Rivers of Blood speech in which he warned of massive civil unrest if mass immigration of black and Asian commonwealth inhabitants continued.
 At the same period, Sikh bus drivers and conductors were demonstrating in Wolverhampton against the Transportation Committee's regulations requiring uniform caps and thus prohibiting turbans.
 In 2005, former Bilston councillor and MP for Wolverhampton South East, Dennis Turner entered the House of Lords as Lord Bilston.